Jyunri/NbOps/README.md

-# NbOPS
+# SiteOps

-Arquivos feitos por/para iniciantes no SiteOps :P
+SiteOps Repo for file and script sharing.